valohai/docs/source/howto/code-repository/use-multiple-repositories-in-a-project/clone-repository-during-execution.rst

 .. meta::
     :description: Learn how to access additional private repositories during your execution

-Access additional git repository during execution runs
+Clone a repository during an execution
 #########################################################

 Each Valohai project can be connected either to a public or a private Git repository.
 Having a repository linked to a project will allow you to easily reproduce your experiments with the exact code and configuration files used in your commit.

 When you run a Valohai execution all the files from the specified commit will be copied to your working folder (``/valohai/repository/``)

 However, sometimes you might want to connect and fetch additional files from a different private repository.
-In this tutorial we'll show you how to authenticate and fetch files from another private repository during an execution run.
+In this guide we'll show you how to authenticate and fetch files from another private repository during an execution run.

 .. admonition:: A note on versioning and reproducability
     :class: warning